 The Clinical Psychopharmacology Institute focuses on complex clinical issues addressing the most current practices and insights on clinical psychopharmacology.
 CPI is appropriate for generalist and advanced practice psychiatric nurses - especially those who administer and/or prescribe medications.
 Recognizing that a person is more than a mental disorder, this institute addresses the interaction of neurobiological and genetic mechanisms, recovery from mental health disorders and clinical syndromes, and current health care issues in recovery including transcultural care delivery.
 Complex health issues, polypharmacy, and recently approved medications will also be addressed.
-Attendees can earn up to 20 continuing education contact hours on site, with the possibility of an additional 3 contact hours if educational programs are funded during the lunch period.
+Attendees can earn up to 21.5 continuing education contact hours on site, with the possibility of an additional 1.5 contact hours if an educational program is funded during the remaining lunch period.

 11th Annual CPI Recap

 Note on the program of the CPI Conference: The content of this CNE activity pertains to pharmacology.
 Because states' requirements may vary, contact your Board of Nursing for more information.